 If we are not successful in attracting and retaining highly qualified personnel, we may not be able to successfully implement our business strategy.
-In addition, the loss of the services of certain key employees, including Roelof Rongen, our President and CEO, or Jerome D. Jabbour, our Chief Business Officer and General Counsel, would adversely impact our business prospects.
+In addition, the loss of the services of certain key employees, including Roelof Rongen, our President and CEO, or Jerome D. Jabbour, our President, or Raphael J. Mannino, our Chief Technology Officer, would adversely impact our business prospects.

-Our ability to compete in the highly competitive pharmaceuticals industry depends in large part upon our ability to attract highly qualified managerial, scientific and medical personnel.
+Our ability to compete in the highly competitive pharmaceutical industry depends in large part upon our ability to attract highly qualified managerial, scientific and medical personnel.
 In order to induce valuable employees to remain with us, we intend to provide employees with stock options that vest over time.
 The value to employees of stock options that vest over time will be significantly affected by movements in our stock price that we will not be able to control and may at any time be insufficient to counteract more lucrative offers from other companies.